Silkworms and squid inspire smart materials

 “Silkworm cocoons have evolved a remarkable range of optimal structures and properties to protect moth pupae from many different natural threats,” Porter and Chen said in their paper.
 These structures are lightweight, strong and porous and therefore “ideal for the development of bio-inspired composite materials.”

 Fritz Vollrath, who heads the Oxford research group, said supplies of cocoons are plentiful.
-“Present raw silk market production globally is half a million tons annually.”
+“Present raw silk market production globally is half a million tonnes annually.”

 The researchers are working on carbon footprint calculations but Vollrath notes that the production process is probably carbon neutral, involving a mulberry bush and worms that, unlike cattle, don’t emit any methane.